astro/microvm.nix/doc/src/simple-network.md

 };
 ```

-You better leave out the DHCP server and opt for static configuration
+Better leave out the DHCP server and opt for static configuration
 instead if you rely on stable IPv4 addresses.

-Now the TAP interfaces must be attached to this central bridge.
+Last, the TAP interfaces shall be attached to this central bridge.
 Make
 sure your `matchConfig` matches just the interfaces you want!
 ```nix
 systemd.network = {